getlabs-app/partner-api-sample-app/README.md

 ## JWT token generation

 If you'd like to test the API via [Postman](https://www.postman.com/) or another 3rd-party tool, you can generate a signed JWT token for the `/oauth/token` endpoint by running the included [jwt-token.html](jwt-token.html) utility in your browser.

+## Security and Dependabot

+This repo is not actively maintained, and this code does not run in production in Getlabs' infrastructure.
+Hence, we've disabled Dependabot for this repo.
+If you decide to use this code as the basis of your own code, you are responsible for patching your own code.